Cerealkillerway/fileUploader/README.md

 <b>fileMaxSize</b>: maximum allowed file size in MB (default 50)

 <b>useFileIcons</b>: use icons for each file depending on file type (default true)

+<b>reloadedFilesClass</b>: a class to style previously uploaded files (files uploaded during a previous session and now retrieved and placed in the result container) (default 'reloadedElement')

 <b>debug</b>: enable debug mode (default false)